annitya/roc-completion/readme.md

 Current
 -------
 - Test all functionality.
-- See if it's possible to create a reference-contributor for imported config-properties.
-- Provide goto/completion for deeper properties.
-- Add support for js-config-files.
+- Add full support for js-config-files.

-NodeFileModulePsiReference

 In progress
 -----------
-- node-config:
-    - Resolve 'config' module.
 - Debugging: automatically add debugging for all environments.
     - This should replace the run button.